pce-devel/huc/doc/hucc/hucc-function-reference.md

 `clock_tt( void );`
 Returns the number of *hours, minutes, seconds*, or *ticks* (one VSync interval, or 1/60th of a second) since the last `clock_reset()`.

-**Note**: The accuracy of this clock will be "off" by about 2 seconds per whole hour.
+**Note:** The accuracy of this clock will be "off" by about 2 seconds per whole hour.
 This is due to the fact that NTSC VSync frequency is actually 59.94Hz, rather than 60Hz (whilst the VCE "refreshes" at around 59.82Hz).

 `clock_reset( void );`
 Resets the clock timer.